LLNL/quandary/README.md

     spack env activate .spack_env/
     ```

-3. Finally, to install necessary dependencies, run:
+3. Trust Spack's binary mirror so we can speed up the installation process:
     ```
+    spack buildcache keys --install --trust
+    ```
+4. Finally, to install the necessary dependencies and build Quandary run:
+    ```
     spack install
     ```
-    Note: This step could take a while.
+    Note: This step could take a while the first time.

+Note that `spack install` will build Quandary using CMake from your local source code.
+The second time you run this is should be much faster, only looking for changes in the environment or local code.
+By default the specification in the Spack environment `.spack_env/spack.yaml` includes Slepc and Petsc in debug mode (`quandary+slepc+debug`).

-### Manually
+## Manually installing dependencies
+If you don't want to use Spack to install dependencies as explained above, you can follow these steps to install Petsc and optionally Slepc.

 * **Required:** Install Petsc: